peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.quatNlerp'></a>
 ### (static) MathUtil.quatNlerp(q1, q2, factor)

-Returns a quaternion that lies along the shortest path between the given two quaternion rotations, using a linear interpolation function, and converts it to a unit vector.
+Returns a quaternion that lies along the shortest path between the specified two quaternion rotations, using a linear interpolation function, and converts it to a unit vector.
 This is called a normalized linear interpolation, or "nlerp".